The caudex and the fruit.

 von Jacquin in 1794.
 It's found in Bolivia, Peru,

-Ecuador Chile and the Galapagos Islands.
+Ecuador Chile and on the Galapagos Islands.
 Growing in a well-drained soil

 with lots of water and sun.
 The flowers are yellow and cleistogamous - they are self-fertilised even before they